praeclarum/sqlite-net/README.md

 ## Manual SQL

-**sqlite-net** is normally used as a light ORM with the methods `CreateTable` and `Table`.
-However, you can use it as just a convenient way to execute explicit queries.
+**sqlite-net** is normally used as a light ORM (object-relational-mapper) using the methods `CreateTable` and `Table`.
+However, you can also use it as a convenient way to manually execute queries.

-Here is an example of create a table, inserting into it, and querying it without using the ORM.
+Here is an example of creating a table, inserting into it (with a parameterized command), and querying it without using ORM features.

 ```csharp
 db.Execute ("create table Stock(Symbol varchar(100) not null)");